knanne/knanne.github.io/_posts/2017-06-25-notes-on-sql.md

 # Notes

 I interact on a daily basis with MySQL, PostgreSQL, and Oracle.
 However, they all have a few slight differences which can make switching back and forth a frustrating hassle.
-Most significantly when grouping, or using built-in functions.
+Most significantly when grouping, or using built-in named functions.

 Some simple differences include:
   - Despite MySQL allowing most group by behavior, PostgreSQL and Oracle SQL will both complain if you do not explicitly list all non-aggregate columns in the group by clause (unless you incude a table's unique identifier).
 However, this is good practice anyway.
   - Limiting rows in MySQL is easy as `limit 10` while in Oracle you can do `WHERE ROWNUM <= 10`.
   - You are allowed to use `#comment` for comment blocks in MySQL, however in PostgreSQL `--comment--` is recommended.
 Although, in all languages, the standard of `/*comment*/` always works.
   - MySQL handles strings with single quotes (`' '`) or double (`" "`), and reserved words like table names and columns with backticks (`` ` ` ``).
 However, PostgreSQL and Oracle use double quotes for reserved words, single quotes for strings and no backticks.
+  - To get the current date in MySQL use `CURDATE()`, PostgreSQL use `CURRENT_DATE`, in Oracle use `SYSDATE`

 # Use Cases